Men’s mental health is an important yet often overlooked health concern.

 - Exercise on most days.

 - Manage stress through meditation or yoga, or in other ways.

 - Limit or avoid the use of alcohol and drugs.

 Attending a support group or group counseling can be very helpful for those with a mental health condition.

 There is no sure way to prevent mental health conditions.
 However, the following steps may reduce the risk of developing one:

 - Communicate with family and friends, especially during stressful periods.

-- Seek treatment promptly if symptoms of poor mental health develop.
+- Seek treatment promptly if any symptoms of poor mental health develop.